Christianity in the 9th century: Carolingian Renaissance

-On Christmas day in 800, the Roman Patriarch Leo III crowned Charles, the eldest son of Pepin the Short, as the "Holy Roman Emperor," in essence denying the status of the Byzantine Empress Irene, reigning in Constantinople.
+On Christmas day in 800, the Roman Patriarch Leo III crowned Charles, the eldest son of Pepin the Short, as the "Holy Roman Emperor".
+In essence this denied the status of the Byzantine Empress Irene, reigning in Constantinople.
 This act caused a substantial diplomatic rift between the Franks and Constantinople, as well as between Rome and the other patriarchs in the East.
 Though the rifts were settled to some degree and the Church in Rome in theory remained united with Constantinople and the rest of the imperial church, paths culminating in the Great Schism.

 With Charlemagne's coronation, the papacy had acquired a new protectorate in the West.
 This freed the pontiffs to some degree from the power of the emperor in Constantinople but also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire dating back to the beginnings of the Church.
 Pope Nicholas I had refused to recognize Patriarch Photios I of Constantinople, who in turn had attacked the pope as a heretic because he kept the filioque in the creed, which referred to the Holy Spirit emanating from God the Father and the Son.
 The papacy was strengthened through this new alliance, which in the long term created a new problem for the Popes, when in the Investiture Controversy succeeding emperors sought to appoint bishops and even future popes.

 Charles followed with a policy of forcible conversion of all Frankish subjects to the Roman Church, specifically declaring loyalty to Rome (as opposed to Constantinople).
 The strength of the Frankish armies helped repel further incursion of Muslim forces in Europe.
 Charles was seen in the West as having revived the Roman Empire and came to be known as Charles the Great (Charlemagne in French).
 The re-unification of Europe led to increased prosperity and a slow re-emergence of culture and learning in Western Europe.
 Charlemagne's empire came to be called the Holy Roman Empire by its inhabitants.
 The Church in Rome became a central defining symbol of this empire.

 The Carolingian Renaissance was a period of intellectual and cultural revival during the late 8th and 9th centuries, mostly during the reigns of Charlemagne and Louis the Pious.
 There was an increase of literature, the arts, architecture, jurisprudence, liturgical and scriptural studies.
 The period also saw the development of Carolingian minuscule, the ancestor of modern lower-case script, and the standardisation of Latin which had hitherto become varied and irregular.
-To address the problems of illiteracy among clergy and court scribes, Charlemagne founded schools and attracted the most learned men from all of Europe to his court, such as Theodulf, Paul the Deacon, Angilbert, Paulinus of Aquileia, and Alcuin of York.
+To address the problems of illiteracy among clergy and court scribes, Charlemagne founded schools.
+These attracted the most learned men from all of Europe to his court, such as Theodulf, Paul the Deacon, Angilbert, Paulinus of Aquileia, and Alcuin of York.

 By the 9th century, largely under the inspiration of the Emperor Charlemagne, Benedict's Rule became the basic guide for Western monasticism.